It refers to the decrease of the testicles, which are the two male reproductive glands located in the scrotum.

-The symptoms of bilateral testicular atrophy can be traced in the form of a general decrease in scrotal volume, palpation reveals small dimensions and sagging testicles.
+The symptoms of bilateral testicular atrophy can be traced to a general decrease in scrotal volume; palpation reveals small dimensions and sagging testicles.

 Some particularly severe cases are characterized by the fact that the palpation of the scrotum reveals an atrophied testicle in the form of a thin plate.

 With a decrease in the size of the testicle, the level of testosterone production decreases accordingly.
-This, in turn, causes a significant weakening of the libidoand leads to a reduction in the amount of seminal fluid.
+This, in turn, causes a significant weakening of the libido and reduces the amount of seminal fluid.

 It should be noted that changes in spermogram rates with unilateral atrophy occur even when the second testicle is not affected by this process.
-This is due to the fact that the pathological phenomena in a testicle in some way imply alterations in the functioning of the other.
+This is because the pathological phenomena in a testicle somehow imply alterations in the functioning of the other.

-The concomitant manifestations are a decrease in muscle tone and an oppressed emotional state.
+The concomitant manifestations are decreased muscle tone and an oppressed emotional state.

-The presence of bilateral testicular atrophy as a complication of orchitis before the onset of puberty may cause a phenomenon such as eunuchoidism.
+The presence of bilateral testicular atrophy as a complication of orchitis before puberty may cause a phenomenon such as a eunuchoidism.